We all know that communication is critical.

 As such, the language you use within your website and social media works best when it:

-• Demonstrates your beautiful and unique personality and sense of humour.
+- Demonstrates your beautiful and unique personality and sense of humour.
 Woodland Gatherer provide a great example.
-Their home page exudes personality, and they are very clear about freight times with customers up front, which demonstrates consideration and builds trust with customers and potential customers.
+Their home page exudes personality, and they are very clear about variability in freight times with customers up front, which demonstrates consideration and builds trust with customers and potential customers.

 On the flip side, businesses should avoid the following language that doesn’t empower clients or make them feel like you are going to help them: